HAVING A PARTY or SPECIAL CELEBRATION / EVENT?

 Have you thought of using Bamburgh Village hall - THE PAVILION – as a venue.

 We can offer a large hall area with serving hatch into kitchen.
 Ladies and gents cloakrooms.
 A large car parking area.
 During day light hours a fantastic view of the castle A well lit path to the hall from the main road at night.
-For a booking form or any further enquiries telephone Susan Gibson on 01668 214807
+To book go to https://hallbookingonline.com/bamburgh or for further information please email: email@example.com

 See pictures of Bamburgh Pavilion as a wedding venue